software-mansion/starknet-jvm/lib/starknet-jvm.md

 # Module starknet-jvm

-Starknet-jvm is a library allowing for easy interaction with Starknet gateway and nodes, including querying starknet state, executing transactions and deploying contracts.
+Starknet-jvm is a library allowing for easy interaction with the Starknet JSON-RPC nodes, including querying starknet state, executing transactions and deploying contracts.

 Although written in Kotlin, Starknet-jvm has been created with compatibility with Java in mind.

-⚠️Gateway provider is currently marked as deprecated and will soon be removed.
-Please use JSON-RPC provider instead.

 ## Making synchronous requests